CS-Emmental/documentation/source/administration/configuration.rst

 Backend
 ^^^^^^^

-In the code, there is a default configuration and a develpoment configuration.
+The default configuration is the development one.
 In production, a conf file overwrites the development configuration.

 Development